moerv9/sentiment/docs/6_Trading.md

 # Trading

 ## Choosing an API
-There are a lot of exchanges for trading cryptocurrencies.
-Which all have pros and so leads to a comparison of APIs with respect to this project's use case.
+There are a lot of exchanges for trading cryptocurrencies, which all have pros and cons.
+This lead to a comparison of APIs with respect to this project's use case.
 It is important that the API has a good and easy documentation and an extensive python library/wrapper.

 The following table shows the full comparison of five cryptocurrency API's [10]: